uyuni-project/uyuni-rfc/accepted/00065-salt-minions-update-cycle.md

 Consequently, this mechanism will allow to keep always aligned Salt Minions across the entire infrastructure consistent and identical.

+### SaltSSH 2.0

+Essentially the entire approach of Salt Minion deployment on a managed machines is borrowing from the original SaltSSH principle, merging both installed Salt Minion and SaltSSH, delivering fully empowered Salt Minion, supporting cross-architecture binary modules from 3rd party on variety of operating systems, their architectures and versions.

+In order to complete deployment sequence, a similar tool to SaltSSH needs to be developed from the beginning with the following basic functionality:

+1. Connect via SSH to the target machine and detect the following data:
+   - OS type
+   - OS version
+   - Package Manager type
+   - Newest version of Python
+   - Minimum requirements to provision Salt Minion on that machine

+2. Update the deployment configuration with the data from the step #1 above.
+3. Provision Python interpreter, if needed.
+4. Install "heavyweight" 3rd party dependencies, such as MCrypto, SSL etc. These modules do not depend on Salt Minion version releases or any changes at all.
+So their update is separeted from the Salt Minion itself.
+5. Create Virtual Environment for that Python interpreter, inheriting its `dist-packages`.
+6. Install all Salt-related dependencies from custom PyPi server.
+7. Install Salt Minion from the custom PyPi server.
+8. Set/verify all file permissions and make it ready to work with the init system, which is available on the operating system.
+This step actually may be performed with the Salt Minion itself, ran with the `--local` option over delivered state formula that actually doing this.

+All the above operations should be strictly remote, without having nothing copied to the target machine.
+Additionally:

+- If provisioned Salt Minion required to be used over ZMQ:
+  1. Setup Minion configuration against the Salt Master machine from which this tool is called.
+  2. Start Minion
+  3. Verify the cipher key and accept the Minion to the Salt Master

+- If provisioned Salt Minion is required to be used over SSH:
+  1. Install script runtime that is using the same Salt Minion in "passive mode" with `--local` option.
+  2. Provide a temporary directory where `state.tgz` per PID are stored.

+The same tool would replace `salt-ssh` command entirely, as it would no longer need to copy `thin.tgz`, detect the environment etc, but only deliver `state.tgz` to already installed Salt Minion and simply reuse it.

+Further development may include:

+- Drop the [concept of SaltSSH Roster](https://docs.saltstack.com/en/latest/topics/ssh/roster.html) entirely, merging its purpose with ZMQ-based minions.
+That said, e.g. `salt \* ...` should include also SSH-managed minions, effectively dropping `salt-ssh` command as well.
+- Transparently switch the communication channel between ZMQ and SSH for a given Salt Minion, allowing start and accept Salt Minion as permanently running daemon over ZMQ or stop it and communicate only via SSH.
+All that should be "behind the scenes" of user used `salt \* ...` command interface.
+- Run asynochronous Salt calls over separate SSH connections from multiple processes.
+Currently SaltSSH does not support this.
+  _NOTE: This RFC document does not covering possible SSH-enabled Minion asynchronous mechanism._
+- Unregister and completely remove Salt Minion from the target machine.

 ## Fail-proof Updates

 Having running Salt Minion inside a virtual environment, allows to deliver fail-proof updates.
 The basic mechanism is to clone Python Virtual Environment from the current active Salt Minion and update the Salt Minion there.